 have their fare ready as well as the sounds of footsteps, general passenger conversational sounds as well as outside street corner sounds.
 After a set period of time, the operator can expect to hear the a double bell ding, followed by the car door closing.
-Immediately following the door closing, the motor will be engaged and the Trolley car will automatically take off.
-The TAS feature will automatically start the car back up in the same direction it was traveling when the TAS feature was activated.
-So if the car was traveling forward before TAS was activated, it will continue traveling forward once TAS has completed.
+Immediately following the door closing, the motor will be engaged and the PCC car will automatically take off.
+The TAS feature will automatically start the car back up in the same direction it was travelling when the TAS feature was activated.
+So if the car was travelling forward before TAS was activated, it will continue travelling